 note: our free guide to mindfulness and meditation really is free - no email or registration required.
 The link is at the bottom of the page.

 There are many reasons people give for not being able to meditate.
 The most common include:

 But, saying that you can't meditate because of these reasons is like saying you can't exercise and eat healthy because you are out of shape and overweight.

 You need to exercise and eat healthy because you are out of shape and overweight.

 Likewise, you need to meditate (and practice mindfulness) because your mind is busy, because you can't sit still, because you can't focus, because you have ADHD.

 We all get lost in our minds - it's the human condition.
 Tackling this issue can be a scary prospect.
-There is a certain amount of comfort in the status quo, and a certain amount of fear when it comes to change...even if that change will substantially improve our happiness and well-being.
+There is a certain amount of comfort in the status quo, and a certain amount of fear when it comes to change - even if that change will substantially improve our overall state of being.

-Ironically, the first act of mindfulness and meditation is often becoming aware of the thoughts and emotions that keep us from doing it.
+Ironically, the first act of meditating (and, being mindful) is often becoming aware of the mental drama that keeps us from doing it!